Ray0x01/kaliafridi/README.md

 ## 👨🏻‍💻 About Me

-I'm a Ethical hacker and Pentester. specializing in Python and Fast action Pentesting.
-I'm passionate about Cybersecurity, and I love to create innovative tools and solutions using Visual Studio/Python.
+I'm an Ethical hacker and Pentester specializing in Python and fast-action Pentesting.
+I'm passionate about Cybersecurity and love creating innovative tools and solutions using Visual Studio/Python.

 - 🔭 I’m currently working on WokirX-V2.1
 - 🌱 I’m currently enhancing my skills on Hack The Box
-- 👯 I’m looking to collaborate on SQL Automation tools
+- 👯 I’m looking to collaborate on OSINT Tools
 - 💬 Ask me about Hacking.
-- 📫 How to reach me: Email: [rayyanafridi70@gmail.com](mailto:rayyanafridi70@gmail.com)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am 16*

 ## 🚀 Languages and Tools: